gast04/gast04.github.io/_posts/2020-11-08-dl-resolve-attack.md

 chain_read += p64(C_AREA)               # R14 (ptr to controlable buffer)
 chain_read += p64(0x100)                # R15 (amount we want to read)
 chain_read += p64(CSU_CALL)
-chain_read += b"D"*8                    # to counter (add rsp,8) after call
+chain_read += b"D"*8                    # to counter (add rsp,8) after the call
 ```

-This will call `read` and we can pass our forged structs to it.
+This will call `read` and we can pass our forged structs into it.
 After the
 read we continue and call the resolver.

 <br/>

 ___
-# Createing the Structs
+# Creating the Structs

-This is the difficult part now, the resovler needs these structs to correctly
+This is the difficult part I think.
+The resovler needs these structs to correctly
 resolve `execvp`.
 This works as follow (a short description as there is plenty
 of material online)